-The Latino Community Fund of Washington connects the Latino community to resources by actively providing leadership development to promote self-advocacy and capacity-building within existing communities.
-The Healthy Latino Families Initiative, which SHIBA has been a program of since 2012, is one of the main program areas for LCF.
-The goal of the program is to help ensure fair treatment of meaningful involvement of Latinos in order to address disproportionate impacts on the health of individuals and communities.
+LCF connects the Latino community to resources by actively providing leadership development to promote self-advocacy within existing communities.
+The Healthy Latino Families Initiative has been a program of LCF since 2012, and its goals are to bridge the gap of access to health services while advocating closing the disproportionate health outcoems of individuals and communities.

 In the past ten years, LCF has: